shinmaruko1997/rihu/README.md

   An Instance **inherits** the coordinates of the HF it appears in.
 Thus, a Class’s position emerges from the **distribution** of its Instances across HFs.

 > **Why “Hypothetical”?**
-> Even in a simulated or partially modeled world, **complete, omniscient capture of all facts is not feasible**.
-HFs make this explicit: we reason from **what is observed and inferred**, not from a claim of total knowledge.
+> **A complete and omniscient capture of all facts is never feasible.**
+> HFs make this explicit: we reason from **what is observed and inferred**, not from a claim of total knowledge.

 ### 3) Coordinates & Axes (Choosing the Frame)